LukeGrahamLandry/franca/devlog.md

   now it's 1.5%, still slow.
   - emit_data_to_segment taking 43% to write zeros one byte at a time. boring because BSS will fix it but calling memset instead makes it 12%.
+- // has a habit of reading from uninitialized memory
+  // but not using the result which confuses ssa_check later.
+  // it feels weird to disallow reading uninitialized memory because if we'd done no
+  // optimisations, the program would run, you'd just get some arbitrary number.
+  // there is also the MADV_DONTNEED problem (you can read twice and get different values).
+- i think it's really funny that the first time the result exe tries to run it takes like 2 seconds before main() and then the next time it's instant. almost like that's how long it takes the loader to hash 600MB of zeros to check my signeture and then it remembers.
+- to debug why the generated exe is crashing, want to support .Relocatable so i can get symbol names in lldb. so need to allow importing non-function variables when not targetting .Exe. you can't just use adrp/add apparently, need to load from GOT.
+- now a little hack to wuffs/testlib/parse_args and i can run adler32.c
+TODO: fix for real

 ## (Feb 13)